fbpx

 Enhancing Functionality

 Turn your rack into a design asset.
 Paint it matte black or white to match Auckland’s modern palettes, blending with a sliding barn door (point 7).
 In a Devonport villa, a timber-accented rack nods to Kiwi warmth, paired with a tiled floor (point 5).
-For a CBD apartment, a sleek metal rack reflects light, keeping the space open.
+For a CBD apartment, a sleek metal rack bounces light, keeping the space open.

 Cost Breakdown